Connect with others who understand.

 Are Lion’s Mane Mushrooms Effective for Managing MS Symptoms?

-Lion’s mane has several chemicals, called bioactive compounds, that are believed to affect the central nervous system.
-Scientists are researching many of these compounds, which are believed to give lion’s mane its potential health benefits.
+Lion’s mane has several chemicals, called bioactive compounds, that appear to affect the central nervous system.
+Scientists are researching many of these compounds, which may give lion’s mane potential health benefits.

 Neurotrophic, or neuroregenerative, compounds can be found in lion’s mane mushrooms.
-These compounds are said to encourage the growth of nerve cells (neurons) and axons.
-Erinacines and hericenones are bioactive compounds thought to protect against nerve damage and stimulate nerve regeneration and repair.
+These compounds are said to encourage the growth of nerve cells (neurons).
+Erinacines and hericenones are bioactive compounds in lion’s mane that may repair and protect against nerve damage.

-Some people believe lion’s mane has neuroprotective compounds that may protect against the inflammatory effects of MS. “I have taken it for over a year.
+Some people believe lion’s mane has neuroprotective compounds that may reduce inflammation in MS. “I have taken it for over a year.
 I do not have cognitive problems and feel it is wonderful,” a member of MyMSTeam said.
 “I will not quit taking it!”

-Lion’s mane contains certain carbohydrates (e.g., oligosaccharides and polysaccharides) that may reduce the buildup of abnormal proteins, called amyloids.
-These amyloid buildups (also called plaques) may contribute to cognitive problems caused by MS lesions.
+Lion’s mane contains certain carbohydrates that may reduce the buildup of abnormal proteins, called amyloids.
+These amyloid buildups (also called plaques) may contribute to cognitive problems caused by MS brain lesions.

-Certain antioxidants in lion’s mane may reduce inflammation and oxidative stress while stimulating the production of neuroprotective chemicals that extend the life and function of nerves.
+Certain antioxidants in lion’s mane may reduce inflammation and oxidative stress while helping extend the life and function of nerves.

 Are Lion’s Mane Mushrooms Safe To Eat?

 Lion’s mane mushrooms have been safely eaten for hundreds of years.
-No major adverse effects have been reported in the clinical studies done on both animals and humans.
-Keep in mind, however, that reports of safety data are limited, and clinical research is in its very early stages regarding lion’s mane safety in those with MS.
+No major harmful effects have been reported in the clinical studies done on both animals and humans so far.
+In small studies, some people have reported mild side effects, such as stomach discomfort, after taking lion’s mane supplements.
+Keep in mind, however, that data is limited, and clinical research on lion’s mane and MS is in its very early stages.

 As with any drug or supplement, there are possible risks associated with adding lion’s mane supplements to your MS treatment regimen.
-Always seek medical advice before adding any dietary supplements to your MS treatment regimen.
+Always seek medical advice before adding vitamins or supplements to your MS treatment plan.

 Possible Side Effects and Drug Interactions

 Although there are no specific known risks, lion’s mane may cause side effects.
-If you are allergic or have a history of mushroom allergies, or if you’re nursing or pregnant, you should get a medical professional’s explicit approval before consuming lion’s mane mushrooms.
+If you have a history of mushroom allergies or you’re nursing or pregnant, you should talk to your doctor before eating lion’s mane mushrooms or taking them as a supplement.

 Dietary supplements can interact with medications and with each other.
-There are no guidelines regarding how MS drugs and dietary supplements or herbal remedies might interact.
-There is currently no data on the effects of lion’s mane on MS drugs like disease-modifying therapies.
-Remember to tell your health care provider about the other drugs and supplements you’re taking before starting any new herbal remedies, medications, or supplements.
+There are no guidelines on how MS drugs and dietary supplements or herbal remedies might interact.
+There is currently no data on how lion’s mane might interact with effective MS treatments like disease-modifying therapies.
+Remember to tell your healthcare provider about the other drugs and supplements you’re taking before starting any new herbal remedies, medications, or supplements.
+Just because there are no reported problems yet doesn’t mean side effects or drug interactions aren’t possible.

 Find Your Team

 MyMSTeam is the social network for people living with multiple sclerosis (MS) and their loved ones.
-MyMSTeam is a community of more than 185,000 members where people come together to ask questions, give advice, and share their stories.
+On MyMSTeam, members come together to ask questions, give advice, and share their stories.

 Have you used lion’s mane mushrooms medicinally?
 How did they work for you?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.